 If you have diabetes, you should have your eyes examined at least once a year.
 Your eyes should be dilated during the exam, which means eye drops are used to enlarge your pupils.
 This dilation allows the eye care professional to see more of the inside of your eyes to check for signs of the disease.

 Can diabetic retinopathy be treated?

 Yes.
 The eye care professionals at Eye Group of Connecticut may suggest laser surgery in which a strong light beam is aimed onto the retina.
-Laser surgery and appropriate follow-up care can reduce the risk of blindness by 90 percent.
-However, laser surgery often cannot restore vision that has already been lost, which is why finding diabetic retinopathy early is the best way to prevent vision loss.
+Laser surgery and appropriate follow-up care can greatly reduce the risk of blindness by 90 percent.
+Other medical and surgical treatments also exist.
+However, these treatments cannot restore vision that has already been lost, which is why finding diabetic retinopathy early is the best way to prevent vision loss.

 Can diabetic retinopathy be prevented?